 - ½ cup slivered almonds

-- Cover your baking sheet with aluminum foil.
+- Cover your baking sheet with parchment paper and set aside.

-- Set broiler on high, arranging rack so that the chicken will be about 2 inches from the heat.
+- Set broiler on high, arranging rack so that the chicken is about 2 in from the heat.

 - Large mixing bowl